TESSI-VERDE-TECH GROUP JV

-THE ESS SYMBIOTIC AQUATIC BIOREACTOR (SABR) PROCESS BASED BAHRAIN SOLUTIONS
+THE TESSI SYMBIOTIC AQUATIC BIOREACTOR (SABR) PROCESS BASED BAHRAIN SOLUTIONS

 Solutions are economic, ecologically, societally intergenerationally sustainable; assisting in securing and supporting cultural values.
 There are immediately implementable short, medium and long-term economic opportunities that take advantage of the development of remediated, and rehabilitated environments.
 Not the least of these is environmental agriculture in the form of domestic and commercial organic polyculture permaculture.

 There is immediate opportunity to deliver national agenda driven and managed rapidly viable long-term economic, ecologically sound, societal solutions.
 Remediation activities will provide immediate community engagement, training and employment directly engaging progression to business development in environmental remediation, rehabilitation and supported organic polyculture permaculture (agriculture) focusing on commodity development to service high-value accessible markets.

 In doing this, the narrative will change from one of compounding risk to one of international success growth operation.
 Economic environmental security and intergenerational community-based food security is dependent upon sustainable arable soils and clean water availability.
 Without an ecology there is no economy.
 Worldwide, there is a desperate need for cost-effective, low risk commercial level desalination solutions for water and soils, for the advancement of global agricultural and societal prosperity.

 The Earth Sustaining Sciences Institute Symbiotic Aquatic BioReactor (SABR) process, highly successful in managing pH, stripping metals and metalloid contaminants from effluents, water and soils in conditions displaying 0.5 pH to 14 pH, has now been advanced to remove salinity.